-(This article relates to a typical workers compensation deposition in California)
+This article discusses a typical workers’ compensation deposition in California.

 A deposition is a statement taken under oath.
 It is usually taken in an attorney’s office, either yours or the insurance company’s.
 A court reporter will be present to record everything that is said.

 A deposition is almost the same as giving testimony in court, except that no judge is present.
 You will be under the same oath that you take in court.
 Lying under oath is perjury.
 You will be subject to the penalty of perjury.

 Perjury is a crime punishable by imprisonment or fine.
 In addition, in a workers’ compensation case, you can lose your right to any benefits and be charged with a separate felony if you make a false statement in order to obtain benefits.
 This includes statements that are not under oath, made to doctors, investigators, or insurance adjusters.